 The Social Benefits of the Medieval Church

 Scotland is a land of sea lochs and firths.
-Traveling by road alone, could have added days to a journey but the church provided a vital service by running most of the ferry services at this time.
-In addition, travelers benefited from the hostels which the Church operated.
+Travelling by road alone could have added days to a journey but the church provided a vital service by running most of the ferry services at this time.
+In addition, travellers benefited from the hostels which the Church operated.
 Many of the breweries and meal mills were operated by the Church, thus making the Church literally the ‘bread of life’ for many of its flock.
 Education also came under the auspices of the Church, with Scotland’s first three universities gaining their charters through Papal bulls.

 Salvation through the Medieval Church